FabianDeGreef/NutrientsTracker/README.md

-# NutrientsTracker
-Mobile Development Project

 ## NutrientsTracker wiki!
+Mobile Development Project for iOs 12
+Made with swift 4.2 and Xcode 10

 ## The App Features